HzDev3628/project-initializer-cli/README.md

 ```

 ### Example with Next.js
+Before initialization the project, **select directory** where you want place to project it.

 Use some key words, for initialization project.
 For example, we use nextjs key word.

 ```